 In the early seventies he attended and received his formal photography education from the Antonelli School of Photography in Philadelphia.
 Upon graduating in 1972 he worked as a Project Director under the guidance of his childhood friend William E. Strickland and Nationally recognized industrial and commercial photographer Fred Kenderson.
 He helped to establish the first photography component taught at the Manchester Craftsman’s Guild on Buena Visita street in Pittsburgh’s North Side in 1974.

 In 1987 he became an active member of the Kuntu Repertoire Writers Workshop, writing his first play “LIFING”, at the suggestion of Rob Penny, he sent his play to the equity ETA Creative Arts Foundation theater in Chicago where his play was chosen to be performed in the 1997-98 season.
-He worked with the distinguished Dramaturge Paul Carter Harris and Director Ron O.J.
+He worked with the distinguished Dramaturge Paul Carter Harrison and Director Ron O.J.
 Parson who help him refine his play for stage production.
 His character “Blindman” Wiley McGee in “Lifting” was performed by classical blues singer Fernando Jones.
 Jones’ performance earn himself a nomination for a Chicago Jeff award.
-In 1998 his character “Minnie” Kincade performed by actress Bridgett R. Williams won the Hattie McDaniel Award for best Featured Actress in a play presented by the Black Theater Alliance in Chicago.
+In 1998 his character “Minnie” Kincade in his play "Lifting" performed by actress Bridgett R. Williams won the Hattie McDaniel Award for best Featured Actress in a play presented by the Black Theater Alliance in Chicago.
 In 1999 Hightower’s play “Lifting” was performed by the Kuntu Repertory Theater, at the University of Pittsburgh’s Stephen Foster Theater under the guidance of Artistic Director Professor Vernell Lillie and guest director Eileen J. Morris, artistic director of The Ensemble Theatre in Houston Texas.
 Hightower’s other plays performed by the Kuntu Repertoire Theater are “The House that Carol Built” and “Ruby the Salt of the Earth”.

 In the late nineties Hightower developed an interest in the art of stained glass by creating designs and symbols that relate to African American life.